Tipperary Station

 Tipperary Station is a pastoral lease that operates as a cattle station.
 It is located about 36 km east of Daly River and 55 km south of Adelaide River, Northern Territory, Australia.
-Composed primarily of open grazing land the property occupies an area of 343,701 ha.
-The two adjoining sister properties are Elizabeth Downs and Litchfield Stations, all three currently operate as a single entity often referred to as the Tipperary Group.
+Composed primarily of open grazing land, the property occupies an area of 343,701 ha.
+The two adjoining sister properties are Elizabeth Downs and Litchfield Stations, and all three currently operate as a single entity often referred to as the Tipperary Group.

 Description

 Tipperary is divided into 72 paddocks with an average size of 30 km2 and along with neighbouring Litchfield has six permanent steel yards, one set of portable yards, 20 aluminium tanks and 15 bores.
 The area has a wide variety of natural watering points in the form of springs, creeks and swamps although some can dry up prior to the wet season.

-The property shares a boundary with Litchfield National Park and Litchfield Station to the north, Ban Ban Springs and Douglas Stations to the east, unclaimed Crown Land to the south and the Malak Malak Aboriginal Land Trust to the west.
+The property shares a boundary with Litchfield National Park and Litchfield Station to the north, Ban Ban Springs and Douglas Stations to the east, unclaimed Crown land to the south and the Malak Malak Aboriginal Land Trust to the west.